top of page

 1. Is a pre-listing home inspection mandatory before a home is listed?

 No, a seller’s inspection is done voluntarily.
-However, due to the benefits we'll cover, conducting an inspection can give you an edge when it comes to attracting potential buyers.
+However, due to the benefits we'll cover, conducting an inspection can give you an edge when it comes to attracting potential buyers in Cincinnati and Dayton, Ohio.

-4. Why would I want to reveal any issues of my home to potential buyers?
+4. Why would I want to reveal any issues with my home to potential buyers?

 In most cases, buyers will gradually learn of the issues about your home, especially when they decide to have the house inspected before finalizing the purchase.
-You should also put into consideration that an inspection contingency is part of majority of purchase and sale agreements.
-It enables the buyer to discuss the cost of repairs to the seller and ask him to pay for it or to cancel completely cancel the deal.
-It is also through the inspection contingency that a buyer gets the right to back out from a deal and get a hold of his earnest money after seeing the results of the inspection.
+You should also take into consideration that an inspection contingency is part of a majority of purchase and sale agreements.
+It enables the buyer to discuss the cost of repairs with the seller and ask him to pay for it or to completely cancel the deal.
+It is also through the inspection contingency that a buyer gets the right to back out of a deal and get a hold of his earnest money after seeing the results of the inspection.

 5. Is it my obligation to work on every issue that surfaces from the inspection?

 No. It’s up to you if you want to work on all the issues, lessen the price of the house in relation to the cost of repairs, or simply not do anything at all.
-It is notable that with use of the results from the inspection, you will be able to come up with an informed decision prior to closing a deal with a potential buyer.
+It is notable that with the use of the results from the inspection, you will be able to come up with an informed decision before closing a deal with a potential buyer in Cincinnati and Dayton, Ohio.

 6. Where do I get the services of the inspector?

-Talk to your real estate agent as he or she will be able to refer you with inspectors.
+Talk to your real estate agent, as he or she will be able to refer you to inspectors.
 See to it that the inspector is registered with a national association, like the International Association of Certified Home Inspectors (InterNACHI) or the American Society of Home Inspectors (ASHI).
 These distinguished groups of home inspectors have websites with directories.

-7. How much will I spend for the inspection?
+7. How much will I spend on the inspection?

-Depending on factors like local rates or your home’s size, inspections usually range from $ 400 – $700.
-There is also a possibility that the inspector may recommend that a specialist such a structural engineer, sewer scope, or plumber see your home for more comprehensive reports for serious issues.
+Depending on factors like local rates or your home’s size, inspections usually range from $400 to $700.
+There is also a possibility that the inspector may recommend that a specialist, such as a structural engineer, sewer scope, or plumber, see your home for more comprehensive reports of serious issues.
 You will have to shell out some more cash if such additional inspections are required.

 7 most common questions